-Built by Sun Ship, the SUN 800, a floating derrick is capable of lifting 800 tons and staffed by a 6-man crew.
-When not involved in shipyard construction programs, the Sun 800 provides outside customers with a complete, mobile heavy lift service for use in a wide range of applications including construction, marine salvage and cargo handling.
+Assembled at Sun Ship, the SUN 800, a floating derrick is capable of lifting 800 tons and staffed by a 6-man crew.
+When not involved in shipyard construction programs, the SUN 800 provides outside customers with a complete, mobile heavy lift service for use in a wide range of applications including construction, marine salvage and cargo handling.
 The SUN 800 made its biggest lift in 1978 when it placed a 788-ton drawspan in position on the Benjamin Harrison Bridge in Hopewell, VA.

 Sun Ship brouchure, 1977